UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 ---

+## How do we open Bash from JupyterLab

 <img src='/module2/jl-terminal-open.png' width="600px" alt="A screenshot of opening the terminal in JupyterLab via the File menu."/>

 A screenshot of opening the terminal in JupyterLab via the File menu.